Frequently Asked Questions

 What types of projects is GEP involved in?

-Our current projects center around a comparative genomic analysis of the dot chromosome of various Drosophila species.
+Our current projects center around a comparative genomic analysis of the dot chromosome (F element) of various Drosophila species.
+While considered heterochromatic overall, the F element has ~80 genes that are expressed at levels similar to those observed for euchromatic genes, raising a number of interesting questions.
 See the Current Projects page for additional information.
+We anticipate spin off projects in other species over the next several years.

 Who sponsors the GEP?

-GEP is supported by a Professor's grant from the Howard Hughes Medical Institute to Sarah C.R.
-Elgin, with additional support from NHGRI through the WU Genome Center and in-kind support from Washington University in St. Louis.
+GEP has been supported by a Professor's grant from the Howard Hughes Medical Institute to Sarah C.R.
+Elgin, with additional support from NHGRI through the McDonnell Genome Institute and in-kind support from Washington University in St. Louis.
+Current support is primarily from an IUSE grant from NSF (#1431407, "Effective implementation of a classroom undergraduate research experience (CURE): Testing, optimizing, and extending a bioinformatics project").
+A grant from the NIH "Big Data to Knowledge" program is supporting our work with Galaxy (1R25GM119157, "A genome browser on-ramp to engage biologists with big data").

 How can I participate in the partnership?

-All educators are free to use materials on the GEP website.
+All educators are free to use materials on the GEP website under a Creative Commons license (see Legal Notices).
 Additional partners are now being recruited to join the sequence improvement / annotation projects.
-New faculty members attend a workshop at Washington University in June.
+New faculty members attend a workshop at Washington University in June or January.
 See the Prospective Members page for details on how to join the Genomics Education Partnership.

 GEP Web Site Questions

-Where can I learn more about the different implementation strategies at GEP sites?
+Where can I learn more about the different implementation strategies at GEP member schools?

 GEP faculty members have implemented the GEP materials in a variety of settings.
 Check out the Table of Faculty on the GEP wiki for more information.